wanghongjian98/wanghongjian98/README.md

 ### Hi there 👋
 -🔭 My current PhD project on event camera, low-level vision, slice/tomogram reconstruction.

--🌱 I’m currently working more about Deep Learning, Fourier Optics, Tomography.
+-🌱 Interested in Deep Learning, Fourier Optics, Tomography.
 My lifelong goal is to become an expert in Computational Imaging.

 -📫 How to reach me: wanghon@ethz.ch